cmusatyalab/elijah-openstack/README.md

 You can either use Web interface at Dashboard or take a look at ./client/nova_client.py to figure out how to use cloudlet extension API.
-We're working on documentation of this extension and will be updated soon.
+We're currently working on documentation of this extension and will be updated soon with examples.